New web projects

 Getting started

-New web project requests should be sent to the University Web Coordinator.
-The Internet Strategies team in University Communications + Marketing (UC+M) will then work with you to determine the size and scope of your project.
+New web project requests should be sent to the Senior Web Officer.
+University Communications and Marketing (UCAM) will then work with you to determine the size and scope of your project.

-For standard projects, we will work with you to develop a project plan and “readiness assessment.”
+For standard projects—those generally contained to a single department or unit—we will work with you to develop a project plan and “readiness assessment.”

-For major projects—those with a large reputational impact or requiring significant resources and/or consultations with multiple campus stakeholders—we will work with you to develop a formal project proposal to be presented to the university’s Strategic Web Advisory Group (SWAG).
+For major projects—those with a large reputational impact, requiring significant resources and/or involving consultations with multiple campus stakeholders—we will work with you to develop a formal project proposal.

 Project roles